dydxfoundation/dip/content/dips/DIP-26.md

 The potential mainnet launch of the dYdX Chain is quickly approaching.
 On August 3, 2023, dYdX Foundation published [“Exploring the Future of DYDX: A take on the Potential Migration of DYDX from Ethereum to the dYdX Chain”](https://dydx.foundation/blog/exploring-the-future-of-dydx) and explained that, as a Proof-of-Stake blockchain network, the dYdX Chain, if and when deployed on mainnet, will require a Layer 1 (“L1”) protocol token for staking to validators in order to secure the chain and for stakers of the L1 token to govern the network.

-As a result, the dYdX Foundation announced that it has commissioned the development of an Ethereum Smart Contract that, if deployed, would enable a permissionless and autonomous one-way bridge for the DYDX token to be migrated from Ethereum to the dYdX Chain.
-In return for bridging, users will receive wethDYDX which will have the same governance and utility functions as Ethereum-based DYDX (“ethDYDX”) on dYdX v3.
+As a result, the dYdX Foundation announced that it commissioned the development of an Ethereum Smart Contract that, if deployed, could enable a permissionless and autonomous one-way bridge for the DYDX token to be migrated from Ethereum to the dYdX Chain.
+In return for bridging, users will receive wethDYDX which has the same governance and utility functions as Ethereum-based DYDX (“ethDYDX”) on dYdX v3.

 The Snapshot vote was held to establish alignment about:
 1. The dYdX community adopting the dYdX v4 open-source software (if and when deployed on mainnet) as the next version of the dYdX protocol,
 2. The dYdX community adopting DYDX as the L1 token of the dYdX Chain (if and when deployed on mainnet),
-3. The dYdX community adopting the Ethereum smart contract (the “Ethereum Smart Contract”) commissioned by the dYdX Foundation that, if deployed, would enable a permissionless and autonomous one-way bridge for the DYDX token to be migrated from Ethereum to the dYdX Chain, and
+3. The dYdX community adopting the Ethereum smart contract (the “Ethereum Smart Contract”) commissioned by the dYdX Foundation that, if deployed, could enable a permissionless and autonomous one-way bridge for the DYDX token to be migrated from Ethereum to the dYdX Chain, and
 4. The dYdX community recommending that dYdX Chain validators should reference the Ethereum Smart Contract commissioned by the dYdX Foundation when distributing DYDX on the dYdX Chain.

 Separately, in reference to the [proposal lifecycle](https://docs.dydx.community/dydx-governance/voting-and-governance/dip-proposal-lifecycle), the off-chain Snapshot vote served as sentiment signalling and a necessary step before the creation of an on-chain vote to potentially give wethDYDX the same governance and utility functions as Ethereum-based DYDX (“ethDYDX”) on dYdX v3.
 Such an on-chain vote would require updating the GovernanceStrategy smart contract to include wethDYDX and change the way that voting power and proposal power are counted.